 GREENSBORO — Jaysen Buterin has a crippling case of coulrophobia.

-“I’m deathly afraid of clowns,” he admits.
+“I’m deathly afraid of clowns,” he said.

 So why has Buterin surrounded himself with clowns in “Kill Giggles,” the first feature-length film he wrote and directs?

 “We’ve all seen the movies where the murderers or monsters all dress up like clowns,” Buterin said as cast and crew prepared for the day’s filming.
 “I wanted to have a serial killer of clowns.
 It’s never been done before.
 No one has ever made the clowns the victims.”

 “It’s kind of like a dream come true and my worst nightmare all at the same time,” he said.